madhurimarawat/Semester-Notes/README.md

   - Responsive design ensures the portfolio looks great and functions well on all devices and screen sizes.
   - A dropdown menu allows dynamic color changes with options for Autumn, Summer, Rainy, and Winter.
 Upon selection, the website color changes instantly.
 Refreshing the page restores the default color scheme.
 </details>

+### Data Science and Artificial Intelligence Subjects

+During the **1st to 4th semesters**, both branches followed a **common curriculum**, ensuring a foundational understanding of core subjects.

+From the **5th to 7th semesters**, the curriculum began to diversify:
+- **5th and 7th semesters:** Two subjects were tailored to individual tracks, reflecting specialized interests.
+I have detailed these differences above, along with separate **question papers** and **syllabi** for both branches (AI and DS).
+- **6th semester:** Focused entirely on an **internship**, where students selected their projects, institutions, and domains independently.

 ## Directory Structure 🗃️